Fri09Feb2018Fri31Mar20289:00 amSan Francisco

 We live long, let’s start living well.

 Creating A New Old San Francisco - a one day deep dive into contemporary aging- was held in the Contemporary Jewish Museum in February 2018.

 An inspiring celebration of the potential of us, the aging population.

-We investigated, spoke to, sang about, danced to what is unique about aging today?
+We investigated, spoke to, sang about, danced to what is unique about aging today.
 Who are the innovators creating tomorrow’s solutions?